-"Why, Seignior," says the Spaniard, "by the same rule, we must be your servants too."
-"Ay," says the bold dog, " and so you shall too, before we have done with you;" mixing two or three G-d d-mme's in the proper intervals of his speech.
+Why, Seignior, says the Spaniard, by the same rule, we must be your servants too.
+Ay, says the bold dog, and so you shall too, before we have done with you, mixing two or three G - d d - nme's in the proper intervals of his speech.
 The Spaniard only smiled at that, and made him no answer.
-However, this little discourse had heated them; and starting up, one says to the other, I think it was he they called Will Atkins, " Come, Jack, let us go and have t'other brush with them: we will demolish their castle, I'll warrant you; they shall plant no colony in our dominions."
+However, this little discourse had heated them; and starting up, one says to the other, I think it was he they called Will Atkins, Come, Jack, let us go and have the other brush with them; we will demolish their castle, I will warrant you; they shall plant no colony in our dominions.